-All applications are expected to be made on the official graduate application form of Virginia State University, which may be obtained from the Office of Graduate Admissions.
-The completed application should be returned to the Office of Graduate Admissions.
-All supporting credentials, scores, and references should be mailed directly from the original source to the Office of Graduate Admissions.
+All applications should be completed and submitted online.
+All supporting credentials, scores, and references should be mailed ore sent electronically from the original source to the Office of Graduate Admissions.
 Final admission determination will be made by the program to which the student has applied.